MMACS11DC1-2025/class-exercises-Lugianed/README.md

     Approach:
         I wanted to make a program that would present options for you to choose from and for it to print onto the screen.
 I wanted atleast 1 to be customizable.
     Explanation:
         Program lets user choose between drawing a pumpkin, snowflake or tree.
-If tree is chosen it lets user choose the amount of branches.
+If tree is chosen it lets user choose the amount of branches and the season they want it to be.

     Peer evaluation:
         Pretty good except limited freedom when making pumpkin and snowflake, if leland added editable levels for the snowflake and make the pumpkin bigger or smaller, it would be better.